 All buses are equipped with a wheelchair lift or ramp, free Wi-Fi, and bicycle racks.
 Other services include paratransit and free downtown transportation on the Q-LINE.

 Paratransit services provide safe, accessible transportation to various destinations for people with physical, cognitive, or visual disabilities that cannot use the fixed-route bus system.
+Paratransit service is provided in compliance with the Americans with Disabilities Act of 1990.

 The Q-LINE lets riders explore downtown Wichita, Delano, Old Town, Douglas Design District, Clifton Square, Lincoln Heights Village, College Hill, and Crown Heights.